shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-08-getvalue.md

 ## The challenge

 {% hint style="warning" %}
-In `pages/api/solana/getGreetings.ts`, complete the code of `getGreetings`.
-First `deserialize` the greeter data to a typescript class and next access the counter value and pass it to response object using json method.
+In `pages/api/solana/getGreetings.ts`, complete the code for `getGreetings`.
+First deserialize the greeter data to a TypeScript class, then access the counter value and pass it to the response object using the `.json()` method as in all previous tutorials.
 {% endhint %}

 **Take a few minutes to figure this out**